luismiguelcasadodiaz/inception/learnings/Docker_learnings.md

 ```

-# Status of project's containers.
+# Status of the project's containers.

-Is possible to query the status of all containers in a project with `docker compose ps`.
+It is possible to query the status of all containers in a project with `docker compose ps`.

 ### flag -f
-In the first way, you pass the file *.yml wht the `-f` flag.
+One may specify the desired .yml configuration file by employing the -f flag.

 ```sh
 luicasad:~$ docker compose -f inception/srcs/docker-compose.yml ps